Home » TDS » Section 194H-TDS on Commission and Brokerage[2023]

 Section 194H is applicable only if the commission or brokerage paid in a financial year exceeds the limit of Rs.
 15,000.

-A person deducting TDS is also required to obtain a PAN from the payee and mention the same in the TDS return.
+A person deducting TDS must also obtain a PAN from the payee and mention it in the TDS return.

 Who is liable to deduct TDS under section 194H?